 The sedentary character of many types of jobs, growing urbanization rate, and rising prevalence of chronic diseases are some of the key factors that contribute to the growth of the corporate wellness market.
-Due to the aforementioned factors, the industry is projected to surpass $100 billion by 2030.
+Due to the aforementioned factors, the industry is projected to generate around $100 billion revenue by 2030.

 The COVID-19 outbreak compelled businesses to shift their physical operations to a virtual, work-from-home model, in order to maintain business continuity during the nationwide lockdowns implemented by several governments across the world.
 Unfortunately, the corporate wellness market experienced a negative impact due to the halting of corporate wellness programs during these times.
 Though there is a renewed interest in the mental wellness of employees due to the imposed restrictions and lack of the work–life balance, the market is likely to grow rapidly in the near future.